 COMPARATO’s AVAILABLE UNPUBLISHED MATERIAL

 What author doesn’t have a text hidden up his sleeve?
-With scriptwriters the same occurs.
+Download: Lexical Choices Along the Creative Process of Doc Comparato.

 Here you will find articles, storylines and some scenes from unpublished scripts for film in English and Portuguese, parts of TV projects, miniseries and series, all unseen as of yet.
 Texts like: O Diário Secreto de Um Roteirista (The Secret Diary of a Scriptwriter) tribute to Gabriel Garcia Marquez and other projects already sold but awaiting production.
 Some are creations that were in Doc Comparato’s drawer but deserve attention, all this material is registered and the author is an associated of the SGAE (Sociedade Espanhola de Autores – Spanish Society of Authors) n° 902181067.
 If there is any interest in downloading the full material, please get in contact through the website or SGAE (Brasil)